executablebooks/MyST-Parser/docs/syntax/tables.md

 | a    | b      | c     |
 :::

-:::{admonition} Aligning cells in Sphinx HTML themes
+:::{tip} Aligning cells in Sphinx HTML themes
-:class: tip dropdown
+:class: dropdown

 Text is aligned by assigning `text-left`, `text-center`, or `text-right` to the cell.
 It is then necessary for the theme you are using to include the appropriate css styling.